Marcus-L/FreeVD/README.md

 Pin/Unpin Applications:
 <kbd>WIN</kbd>+<kbd>ALT</kbd>+<kbd>A</kbd>
-(Pinning an application will pin all instances of that application.)
+(Pinning an application will pin all windows of that application to appear on all desktops)

 Pin/Unpin Windows:
 <kbd>WIN</kbd>+<kbd>ALT</kbd>+<kbd>W</kbd>
-(Pinning a window will pin only that window, not other windows from the same application.)
+(Pinning a window will pin only that window, not other windows from the same application)

 ---